Solo Travel in Portugal

 • Proof of accommodation

 To apply for the visa, download and fill in the visa application form.
-You can access the download link from the ministry of Portuguese Foreign affairs website.
+You can access the download link from the Ministry of Portuguese Foreign Affairs website.
 Submit the necessary documents, then pay the visa fee.
 The visa takes mostly 15 days to be processed.
 However, it might take longer depending on the situation.

 Lisbon, Portugal